 Residents and Medical Students

-Finally, for students currently in medical school, UAMS Regional Programs, through the UAMS Regional Centers, provides preceptorships and clinical rotations along with residency training at the UAMS Family Medical Centers and at other sites around the state.
+Finally, for students currently in medical school, UAMS Regional Campuses, through the UAMS Regional Centers, provides preceptorships and clinical rotations along with residency training at the UAMS Family Medical Centers and at other sites around the state.
 The UAMS Family Medicine Residency Programs are community-based programs providing training under the supervision of board certified specialty and sub-specialty physicians and interdisciplinary faculty teams.